kazewong/lecture-notes/Engineering/SoftwareEngineeringForDataScience/lab/manim.typ

 = Intro

 Visualizations are essential when trying to communicate scientific results.
 While text is often required to be mathematically precise, giving intuition and an initial understanding is far easier with a good picture.
 The `manim` package allows us to take this one step further with animations of mathematical concepts.
-If you have seen the Youtube channel 3blue1brown (https://www.youtube.com/c/3blue1brown), these animations will look familiar because that is what he uses.
+If you have seen the Youtube channel #link("https://www.youtube.com/c/3blue1brown")[3blue1brown], these animations will look familiar because that is what he uses.
 Today we will learn some of the basics.

 == Installation

+The starting code for this lab comes with a `pyproject.toml` file that specifies the `manim` package as a dependency.
+On top of that, we are also going to use `jax` in this lab, which is also included in the pyproject.toml file.

+=== python environment
+If you decided to use `virtualenv` for this lab, that is to create an environment with `python -m venv [ENV_NAME]` and activate it with `source [ENV_NAME]/bin/activate`, then you can install the dependencies with `pip install -r pyproject.toml`.

-Follow the installation instructions at https://docs.manim.community/en/stable/installation.html.
-If you have `conda`, I recommend that.
-Otherwise you can install it directly.
+If you have `uv` installed, you can also use `uv` to install the dependencies with `uv sync` to create the environment.

+=== Extras
+There will be some additional dependencies that you need depending on your operation system, check out the instruction on #link("https://docs.manim.community/en/stable/installation.html")[manim's website] to make sure you have all the prerequisites installed.

+// NO CONDA IS ALLOWED, CONDA IS EVIL

 To ensure `manim` is installed correctly, on the command line run `manim --version`.

-After installing `manim`, clone the class repo, then navigate into it.
+You should see some text like `Manim Community v[Version]`.

 = Basic Examples